 The construction joint between wall and deck shall be provided as per the following guidelines:

-Maximum wall lift height in a single pour shall be restricted to 2.35m (Formwork height 2.4m with overlapping with previous layer 50mm).
-Incase wall lift height is greater than the above, and the intermediate lift shall be planned accordingly.
+- Maximum wall lift height in a single pour shall be as per the availability of formwork material.
+If the wall lift height exceeds the above height, the intermediate lift shall be planned accordingly.

 Box Culvert Wall Reinforcement:

 - Balance reinforcement shall be tied against the dowels left through the raft for the predetermined lift to be concreted.

 - Vertical rods shall be provided with required overlaps as per construction drawings.

 - Efforts shall be made to minimize overlaps, and horizontal reinforcement shall be tied in position.